huaweicloud/terraform-provider-huaweicloud/docs/incubating/identitycenter_permission_set.md

 * `created_at` - The date the permission set was created in RFC3339 format.

+* `account_ids` - The array of one or more account IDs bound to the permission set.

 ## Import

 The Identity Center permission set can be imported using the `instance_id` and `id` separated by a slash, e.g.